-The idea the natives naturally used is the one everyone’s actually using either way, whether their culture realises it or not.
-Kids don’t learn by what you tell them, it’s how we act.
-And if we realised that more consciously we would literally change the world.
+The idea the natives naturally used is the one everyone’s actually using either way, whether their culture realizes it or not.
+Kids don’t learn by what we tell them, they learn by watching our behaviour when we forget they’re looking.
+And if we realized that more consciously we would literally change the world.

 It is notable that these cultures are both very quiet.
-Words are seen as less important than the control of behaviour.
+Words are seen as less important than behaviour.
 This isn’t done in a subservient way; it’s done for the greater good of all.
-But for that to happen we first have to believe that a) we ourselves are capable of good behaviour, b) that our children are capable and naturally inclined to want to learn, and c) that lessons are not as important as examples.
+But for that to happen we first have to believe that a) we ourselves are capable of good behaviour, b) that our children are capable and naturally inclined to want to learn, and c) that our lessons are not as important as our examples.

 Most parents I see are panicked that things are much worse than they actually are.
 Invariably I meet a caring, engaged parent who has the same kinds of flaws all of us have.
 But parents can be very hard on themselves.